KUC Cares—a “Care Guild” for Youth

 Alison Tobey Smart Fund

 The Alison Tobey Smart Memorial Fund was established by Jackson and Sue Smart after their daughter, Alison, tragically took her life at the age of 17.
 The Memorial Fund seeks to promote the spiritual, educational, and emotional well-being of adolescents and their families.
+This year the following agencies are supported.

 Over the last 30 years, the fund’s focus has expanded from depression and self-destructive behavior to incorporate issues such as self-worth, decision making, problem solving, service and communication.
 We co-sponsor important Family Action Network programs in our local New Trier Township community and support many Kenilworth Union Church youth activities from the Youth Choir retreat to the IMPACT mission trips.